mwinters-stuff/vscode-devcontainer-raspberrypi-pico/README.md

 ## This container includes
 * pico-sdk
-* openocd - compiled for picoprobe
+* openocd - compiled for picoprobe and cmsis-dap
 * picotool
 * bootterm (for serial monitoring) - see https://github.com/wtarreau/bootterm